 Wild Foraged Soapmaking Resources

 Jan has a number of different soapmaking books, which walk you through everything you need to know to get started.
-I particularly love how she incorporates wild ingredients into her natural soaps, allowing you to bring nature into your home in yet one more place…the shower.
+I particularly love how she incorporates wild ingredients into her natural soaps, allowing you to bring nature into your home in yet another place…the shower.

-Her natural soapmaking ebook collection even includes a recipe for mushroom soap and I think it’d be lovely with some of our homegrown shiitake mushrooms, or maybe better yet, a few wild foraged reishi mushrooms.
+Her natural soapmaking ebook collection even includes a recipe for mushroom soap.
+I think it’d be lovely with some of our homegrown shiitake mushrooms, or maybe better yet, a few wild foraged reishi mushrooms.

 If you’re confused about where to start, you can also read her Soapmaking 101 article for pointers.